Skip to main content

 viewModel.bindView(messageListView, lifecycleOwner)

-MessageListView comes with a set of actions available out-of-the-box by long pressing a message:
+MessageListView contains a set of actions which are activated by long pressing a message:

 • Adding reactions